The Short Answer

-The Short Answer: To fish in Ohio, you need a fishing license and should know these key points...
+To fish in Ohio, you need a valid fishing license and should keep in mind these key points:

 - The Ohio River and Lake Erie offer the largest fishing areas, with inland lakes providing closer options.

-- Most fishing spots have public access through boat ramps or shore points
+- Most fishing spots have public access via boat ramps or shore points.

 From Lake Erie's open waters to hidden river spots, Ohio offers some of the best fishing in the Midwest.
 The state's waters hold trophy channel catfish, fighting smallmouth bass, and schools of walleye.
 Whether you're new to fishing or have years of experience, this guide will show you where to fish, what to catch, and how to follow local rules.